Escape-Technologies/graphql-wordlist/README.md

 The only graphql wordlists you'll ever need.

-Built using more than 60k distinct GraphQL schemas.
+Built using more than 60k distinct GraphQL schemas, collected using [Goctopus](https://github.com/Escape-Technologies/goctopus)

 Wordlists are available in `./wordlists` directory.
 The complete wordlist (with every category) is `./wordlists/wordlist.csv`.